 Don Revie added another goal for City and Barlow got his sixth goal of the match 40 minutes into the second half.
 The Redhanders second goal was scored by Ernie Stansfield with four minutes left of the game.

 Colin Barlow would go on to play in 179 Football League games and scored 78 goals for Manchester City.

-Ulster United: Goalkeeper Jimmy Gilmour; fullbacks Len Wilkins and Joe Feeney; halfbacks Jimmy Docherty, Bob Kelly and Sammy Cox; forwards Peter Himus, Jim Dorian, Ernie Stansfield, Dave Bell, Jim Creighton.
+Ulster United: Goalkeeper Jimmy Gilmour; fullbacks Len Wilkins and Jimmy Feeney; halfbacks Jimmy Docherty, Bob Kelly and Sammy Cox; forwards Peter Himus, Jim Dorian, Ernie Stansfield, Dave Bell, Jim Creighton.